ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/localheroes-win-500-pounds-for-home-improvements.markdown

 bg-image-second: "https://assets.expresslyapp.com/asset-88432b87-de93-478d-acd3-7b47948145de.jpg"
 section1-content: "<p>Local Heroes is a separate business unit that has been set up\
   \ by British Gas to redefine the way that trade related jobs are done around the\
-  \ home.
-A mix of people from world class consumer internet companies and experts\
+  \ home.</p>\r\n<p> A mix of people from world class consumer internet companies\
-  \ from within British Gas that understand great online experiences and what’s involved\
+  \ and experts from within British Gas that understand great online experiences and\
-  \ in completing professional trade related jobs inside peoples homes.</p>\r\n<p>Do\
+  \ what’s involved in completing professional trade related jobs inside peoples homes.</p>\r\
-  \ you have a problem?
+  \n<p>Do you have a problem?
 Planning a kitchen renovation?
 Why not seek for a quality\
   \ contract from Local Heros?
 They are offering one lucky reader the possibility\
   \ to win £500!.This is your chance to create a\_sophisticated new look and Local\
   \ Heroes can help you with it.</p>"